KelvinJC/Enterprise-Data-Warehouse-Design/README.md

 ### Introduction
 Insight drawn from data is crucial to decision making within a business concern.
-It then follows that every business should have a store for its data.
+Every business should have a store for its data.
 Databases can be used for storage of business data and transactions as well as for conducting analyses and reports.
-For the business in question (Treasure House**), I was given the task of designing a data warehouse which would be used for the storage of relevant data on their clients, suppliers and services.
+For the business in question (Treasure House**), the database would be used for the storage of client data, contract data of suppliers and services.

 ### Design process